 Performance testing before each production release is always recommend to get an estimation of the capability of your ecommerce platform.
 Keep monitoring after launch and have a scalability and backup plan for handling peak times.

-Adobe Commerce on cloud infrastrucrure already applies all of the above infrastructure and architecture optimizations, except for the DNS lookup because it’s out of scope.
+Adobe Commerce on cloud infrastructure already applies all of the above infrastructure and architecture optimizations, except for the DNS lookup because it’s out of scope.

-Elasticsearch is required as of Adobe Commerce version 2.4, but it’s also a best practice to enable it for versions prior to 2.4.
+Elasticsearch (or OpenSearch) is required as of Adobe Commerce version 2.4, but it’s also a best practice to enable it for versions prior to 2.4.

-Apart from the previoiusly mentioend common infrastructure optimization recommendations, there are also approaches to enhance the performance for specific business modes and scales.
+Apart from the previously mentioned common infrastructure optimization recommendations, there are also approaches to enhance the performance for specific business modes and scales.
 This document does not provide in-depth tuning instructions for all of them because each scenario is different, but we can provide a few high-level options for your reference.

 Adobe Commerce always has better performance when running the newest version.
 Even if it is not possible to keep Adobe Commerce up-to-date after each new version is released, it is still recommended to upgrade when Adobe Commerce introduces significant performance optimizations.